mverouden/blogdown-academic/content/post/2022-11-07-anaconda-installation-macos/index.md

 ## Motivation
 <!--Due to the novel coronavirus (SARS-CoV-2) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.-->

-Whether working or studying everybody uses various sorts and types of software on their computer.
-Around 34 courses at Wageningen University & Research use Anaconda Python as software in their course, e.g. [SSB-30806 Modelling in Systems Biology](https://wur.osiris-student.nl/#/onderwijscatalogus/extern/cursus?cursuscode=SSB30806&collegejaar=huidig) and [SSB-50806 Systems and Synthetic Biology](https://wur.osiris-student.nl/#/onderwijscatalogus/extern/cursus?cursuscode=SSB50806&collegejaar=huidig).
+Whether working, or studying, everybody uses various sorts and types of software on their computer.
+Around 34 courses at Wageningen University & Research use Anaconda Python as software in their course, e.g., [SSB30806 Modelling in Systems Biology](https://wur.osiris-student.nl/#/onderwijscatalogus/extern/cursus?cursuscode=SSB30806&collegejaar=huidig), and [SSB32806 Introduction to Systems and Synthetic Biology](https://wur.osiris-student.nl/#/onderwijscatalogus/extern/cursus?cursuscode=SSB32806&collegejaar=huidig).

 {{% callout note %}}
 The instructions in this post will show how to install Anaconda on a desktop or laptop computer running macOS as operating system.